Aspiring student entrepreneurs at Western will soon benefit from a $1-million gift from the Sabourin Family Foundation.

 The Sabourin Family Foundation Founders Award will be awarded annually to full-time undergraduate students in their second year of any degree program, based on their academic achievement, potential and demonstrated engagement with entrepreneurship activities at Western.

-“These awards will deepen those students’ entrepreneurial journeys with additional programming and mentorship,” said Eric Morse, special advisor to the president and director of the Morrissette Institute.
+“These awards will deepen those students’ entrepreneurial journeys with additional programming and mentorship,” said Eric Morse, special advisor to the president and director of Morrissette Entrepreneurship.
 “They will also have the opportunity to take leadership positions within the Western Entrepreneurship ecosystem and contribute to their peers’ entrepreneurial experience.”

 The gift will also provide designated funding for unique entrepreneurial programming, such as the Western Angels’ Demo Day and other emerging opportunities to help students develop skills, experiences and networks to deliver disruptive innovations for existing industries or define new ones.